lawrennd/old_talks/_data-science/includes/access-assess-address.md

 * Automatic Statistician
 * Automatic Visualization}

-\notes{Perhaps the most widespread approach to automating the address stage is known as AutoML (see video in Figure \ref{frank-hutter-automl}).
+\notes{Perhaps the most widespread approach to automating the address aspect is known as AutoML (see video in Figure \ref{frank-hutter-automl}).
 This is an automatic approach to creating ML prediction models.
 The automatic statistician we mentioned in assess also has some of these goals in mind for automating confirmatory data analysis.
 But there are clearly other aspects we may wish to automate, particularly around visualization.}

 \newslide{AutoML}